itssunshinejade/ITC-Student-Portfolio/README.md

   **`styles.css`**

+## 🗒️ Note
-_This project aims to showcase a professional and responsive website portfolio._
+_This project is developed for academic purposes and aims to showcase a professional and responsive website portfolio._

-## Portfolio Guide
+## 📁Portfolio Guide

 The Navigation Headers Section: